rakanalh/django-pushy/README.rst

 TODO
 ----
 1. APNS (Apple) dispatcher is still not implemented
-2. Allow Device queryset to be filtered in case not all devices were targeted
-3. Additional push notification data to be included with payload
+2. Additional push notification data to be included with payload